hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 --------------------------

 So far, we're returning a blank page.
-Now, to get the tests to pass, it would be simple enough to just return a response that contained the questions of our two polls as `raw` text - like this:
+Now, to get the tests to pass, it would be simple enough to just return a response that contained the questions of our two polls as "raw" text - like this:

 .. sourcecode:: python

     from django.http import HttpResponse
     from polls.models import Poll

-    def polls(request):
+    def home(request):
         content = ''
         for poll in Poll.objects.all():
             content += poll.question